kernelcrash/ti994a-rom-grom-ram-and-floppy-emulator/README.md

   - Create a directory called 'ti994a' in the root of the SD card
   - Create a directory for each game or application within the 'ti994a' directory and put the related ROM, GROM and DSK files in to that directory.
     The suffix of a filename is used to determine what to do with the file.
 C.BIN and D.BIN files ends up as ROMs.
 G.BIN files end up as the GROM.
     .DSK files end up as disks.
 Anything else is treated like an 'up to 32K ROM'.
-Only Single Sided Single Densiy (SSSD) and Double Sided Single
+Only Single Sided Single Density (SSSD) and Double Sided Single
     Density (DSSD) raw dsk images are supported (ie. 92160 or 184320 bytes).
 You can have up to three disk images in the one directory.
 The DSK1 image needs to end in .DSK or .DSK1, the DSK2 image must end in .DSK2.
 The DSK3 image must end in .DSK3 Some examples: